dhthwy/r/README.md

 Falling into the same old traps - buy cheap, buy twice.

+No. AI is no help there.
+It'll just tell you that your plan is awesome, then you find out the hard way that it isn't.

 I don't even know where the water lines are.
 Got two big ass 8 ft steel stakes.

 Just slow.
 Lots of work.
 Hand dig down 2 feet, see if there's any lines.